 All things considered, she’s easily the best Asian UFC fighter and she’s definitely one of the most popular.
 Expect her to become the UFC strawweight champion once again.

 - Height: 5’4” | Reach: 63” | Stance: Switch | Weight Class: Strawweight

 - Former Kunlun Fight strawweight champion with 2 successful title defenses

-- Former UFC strawweight champion with 1 successful title defense
+- Former UFC strawweight champion with 2 successful title defenses (separate runs)

 - First Chinese UFC champion